instance-id/AboveAverageInspector/README.md

 ### NOTE : Above-Average Inspector is a work in progress!

-While the majority of the functionality is present, there more assuredly are still bugs.
+While the majority of the functionality is present, there most assuredly are still bugs.
 (Known-Issue: Currently, the List items [ + ] Add and [ - ] Remove buttons are not working properly)

 | With Above-Average Inspector           | Original Inspector                     |